Kindle alternatives

 2013.
 Amazon wants to create used ebook marketplace

-Amazon has recently secured a patent for a unique marketplace that enables individuals to sell their used ebooks.
-Although ebooks do not endure physical wear and tear, this resale process is more akin to transferring book licenses.
-According to Amazon's approach, when a book is resold, it is downloaded onto a new device while simultaneously being removed from the original owner's bookshelf.
-Currently, Kindle users have the option to "lend" ebooks, resulting in the temporary removal of the book from their own device as their friend gains access to a copy in their digital library.
-However, the intriguing question arises: will Amazon risk losing profits if users opt to purchase cheaper books from their acquaintances instead of buying from the Kindle store?
+Amazon recently secured a patent to establish a marketplace where individuals can sell their used (read) ebooks.
+While ebooks don’t experience physical wear and tear, think of the resale process as more of a way to transfer your book licenses.
+Amazon’s method of reselling assumes that an Amazon book is downloaded to a new device while being deleted from the original owner’s bookshelf.
+Kindle users can currently “lend” ebooks, which then vanish from your device as your friend keeps the copy in their digital library.
+But why not earn from this?
+The only question is—will Amazon lose its profits if users opt to buy cheaper books from their friends instead of visiting the Kindle store?

 2012.
 Windows 8 launch: with Kindle, and without Nook

-Today, Windows 8 has officially launched worldwide, accompanied by the introduction of the Windows Store, which serves as the primary hub for Windows 8 apps (the exclusive source for Windows RT tablets).
-Surprisingly, the Nook app is currently unavailable both as a built-in feature in Windows and within the Windows Store.
-It's worth mentioning that Microsoft established a partnership with Barnes & Noble and jointly formed a company to oversee the Nook ecosystem.
-They had previously promised to develop the Nook app for Windows 8 prior to its launch, but unfortunately, they were unable to fulfill that commitment.
-In contrast, their main competitor, Amazon, already offers the Kindle app in the Windows Store.
-Similar to Kindle apps on other platforms, this app seamlessly synchronizes your progress, bookmarks, notes, and highlights across all your devices.
-Consequently, you can commence reading a book on your Kindle e-reader and seamlessly transition to a Windows 8 computer or tablet to continue where you left off.
+Today, Windows 8 officially launched worldwide with its new Windows Store—the primary destination for Windows 8 apps (the sole source for Windows RT tablets).
+And guess what?
+There is no Nook app available yet, neither pre-installed in Windows nor in the Store.
+Remember that Microsoft partnered with Barnes & Noble to form a joint venture to manage the Nook ecosystem.
+They also promised to develop the Nook app for Windows 8 by its launch, but they did not deliver.
+Meanwhile, the main competitor, Amazon's Kindle app, is already available in the Windows Store.
+Like the Kindle apps on other platforms, it automatically synchronizes your last page read, bookmarks, notes and highlights in each book.
+This means you can start reading a book on a Kindle e-reader and continue on a Windows 8 computer or tablet.

 2012.
 Kindle e-Readers sales make no profit to Amazon

-During an interview with BBC, Amazon's CEO Jeff Bezos revealed that the company sells its Kindle e-readers and tablets at production cost, without earning any profits from their sales.
-He stated, "We want to make money when people use our devices, not when they buy them."
-This business model stands in stark contrast to Apple, which has amassed a significant cash reserve through the profit margins on its mobile products.
-It's worth noting that the latest model of the Kindle Paperwhite starts at $119 for the Wi-Fi version, while the Kindle 5 is priced at $69.
-To provide a comprehensive view, it's important to mention that Amazon generates revenue not only from the sale of books and media content via Kindle but also through advertising displayed during Kindle's sleep mode.
-For more information, you can also explore: Why you need a Kindle collection manager.
+During his interview with the BBC, Amazon CEO Jeff Bezos stated that the company sells Kindle e-readers and tablets at their production cost and doesn’t profit from their sales.
+"We aim to make money when people use our devices, not when they purchase them," he said.
+This is quite different from Apple’s business model, which has accumulated significant profits through high margins on its mobile products.
+For reference, the latest model Kindle Paperwhite starts at $119 for the Wi-Fi version, while the Kindle 5 is priced at $69.
+To be fair, Amazon generates revenue not only from selling books and media content through Kindle but also from advertising displayed during the Kindle’s sleep mode.

 Name: